1132-NCCU-DataScience/finalproject-finalproject_group2/README.md

 ## Goal

-This study analyzes major technology stocks in Taiwan by applying time series modeling to their historical prices, trading volumes, and technical indicators.
-Stock price prediction is performed using a Long Short-Term Memory (LSTM) model
+This study analyzes major technology stocks in Taiwan by applying various modeling techniques to their historical prices, trading volumes, and technical indicators.
+The direction of stock price movements are predicted methods such as machine learning and deep learning models, including but not limited to Long Short-Term Memory (LSTM) model and eXtreme Gradient Boosting.

 ## Contributors